 (1) Even though there is no vacancy in the office of President and the holder of that office is performing duties of the office, the Minister, on the request of the President, may temporarily appoint a person as a supplementary President to act as the President in relation to a particular matter or matters or for a specified period.

-(2) A person cannot be appointed as a supplementary President unless the person is a Judge, acting Judge, auxiliary Judge or retired Judge of the Supreme Court and, except in the case of a retired Judge, can only be appointed with the consent of the Chief Justice of Western Australia.
+(2) A person cannot be appointed as a supplementary President unless the person is a judge, acting judge, auxiliary judge or retired judge of the Supreme Court and, except in the case of a retired judge, can only be appointed with the consent of the Chief Justice of Western Australia.

 (3) The appointment is to be in writing.